Smooth, silky, and suspiciously underrated: there’s just something about Irish whiskey that’s impossible to replicate.

-Just one sip reveals an entire history of whiskey like you’ve never experienced before.
-With a floral edge like Japanese whisky but the same rugged depth as Scotch, a good Irish whiskey is an attention grabber, a conversation starter and an essential to your proudly stocked bar cart.
+Just one sip reveals an entire history of whiskey as you’ve never experienced before.
+With a floral edge like Japanese whisky but the same rugged depth as Scotch, a good Irish whiskey is an attention grabber, a conversation starter, and an essential to your proudly stocked bar cart.

 The Emerald Isle might just be home to the next generation of top whiskeys.
-Read on for all of our favourite drams.
+Read on for all of our favorite drams.

 The 15 best Irish whiskeys

 |3||The Irishman Single Malt||Best value|

 |5||Tyrconnell 10 Year Old Madeira Cask||Best to drink straight|

 |7||Jameson Irish Whiskey||Most popular|

 |9||Redbreast 15 Year Old||Best tasting|

 |10||Yellow Spot Single Pot 12 Year Old||Best sipping|

 |12||Connemara||Best single malt|